fspringveldt/db-read-only-mode/README.md

 >   activate: 0

 and change the 0 to 1.
 Then flush again to clear the cache manifest, activating the module.

+## Switching off exceptions
+If you'd like to throw a catchable exception, then switch it on in [_ _config/app.yml_](_config/app.yml)
+>ReadOnlyMode:
+>   throw-exceptions: 0

+by changing the 0 to 1.
+Flush the manifest afterwards.